All Your Questions Answered

 The windows are sealed units that come with the appropriate frame.
 Most window specialists will remove your current windows, including the frame, and dispose of them.
 The previous double glazed frame would not provide efficient support or space for your new windows.

 There is no definite answer as to how many years they will last as it depends on various factors such as; where you live, weather conditions, the material used and how well maintained they are.

-Many manufacturers say they has a lifespan of around 20 years.
+Many manufacturers say they have a lifespan of around 20 years.
 However, it can also range from 10-35 years.
-The windows may also last longer in terms of appearance but their energy efficient level will decrease as the gas escapes from the panels.
+The windows may also last longer in terms of appearance but their energy efficiency level will decrease as the gas escapes from the panels.

 Quadruple glazing actually already exists.
 You’ve maybe not heard of it because there have been some technical problems with this added layer of glass and its thermal insulation.

 The four panes and three cavities not only make the window ridiculously heavy but also reduce the amount of light that shines through.
 The reduced light shining through can also mean that it’s less energy efficient due to the reduction of sunlight absorption.
 Quadruple glazing is also not necessary in the UK as double and triple glazing suit the UK climate.
 In colder countries such as Scandinavia and Sweden, they may try and find ways to improve quadruple glazing to suit their colder climate.
 However, it’s likely that they will continue to develop the windows as they are through providing new coatings, materials that heat in the sunlight and realise at night, and other technological advances.

 We hope that we have answered all of your queries.
 If it doesn’t seem like the right investment for you, there are many alternatives you can take in order to upgrade your windows.